 The best way to subscribe depends on your status.
 If you are:

-- A Retired Soldier collecting retired pay or the surviving spouse of a Soldier who is collecting a Survivor Benefit Plan annuity, just ensure that the Defense Finance and Accounting Service (DFAS) has your current mailing and email address.
+- A Retired Soldier collecting retired pay or a surviving spouse who is collecting a Survivor Benefit Plan annuity, just ensure that the Defense Finance and Accounting Service (DFAS) has your current mailing and email address.
 To update DFAS, create or update your myPay account.
 You may also call DFAS at 1-800-321-1080 or call the nearest installation retirement services officer, whose contact information is located here.

-- A “Gray Area” Soldier (in the Retired Reserve not yet collecting retired pay), just ensure the Reserve Retirements Branch at the US Army Human Resources Command has your current mailing and email address by calling them at 1-888-276-9472.
+- A “Gray Area” Retired Soldier (in the Retired Reserve not yet collecting retired pay), ensure the Reserve Retirements Branch at the US Army Human Resources Command (HRC) has your current mailing and email address by calling them at 1-888-276-9472.
+You can also update your mailing and email addresses yourself by going directly to the HRC My Record Portal, and logging in with your DS Login.
+Until they start collecting retired pay and have a myPay account at DFAS, Gray Area Retired Soldiers can receive the (larger) electronic edition of Army Echoes by subscribing on our webpage.

-- An Active Duty, National Guard, or Army Reserve Soldier, use our subscription form to receive Echoes electronically.
+- A current Active Duty, National Guard, or Army Reserve Soldier, use our subscription form to receive Army Echoes electronically.

-In 2013, the Army increased the electronic edition of Echoes to 20 pages.
-Fiscal constraints prevent printing more than 16 pages in hard copy.
+In 2016, the Army increased the electronic edition of Army Echoes to 24 pages.
+Fiscal constraints prevent printing more than 16 pages in the hard copy that we mail.

 Electronic editions include links to additional information on external websites and to email addresses for RSOs and other resources.

-Periodic email updates keep electronic subscribers updated between editions.
-To subscribe to the email updates, use our subscription form.
-Old editions are posted here and can be downloaded again if lost or deleted.
+Past editions of Army Echoes are posted here and can be downloaded again if lost or deleted.

 The first Retired Army Personnel Bulletin was published in March 1956.
 Previously, Retired Soldiers received information through inserts in their paychecks.
-After conducting a survey of Retired Soldiers, the Army changed the publication’s name to Army Echoes in January 1979, and shortened it to just Echoes in January 2009.
-Today, Echoes, is a 16-page printed newsletter and a 20-page electronic newsletter published three times each year plus frequent email updates.
-The Army now mails or emails Echoes to over one million Retired Soldiers and surviving spouses.
+After conducting a survey of Retired Soldiers, the Army changed the publication’s name to Army Echoes in January 1979.
+Today, Army Echoes, is a 16-page printed newsletter and a 24-page electronic newsletter published three times each year plus a blog with posts three to five times per week.
+The Army now mails or emails Army Echoes to over one million Retired Soldiers and surviving spouses.
 As publication and mailing costs have increased, the Army is shifting to more electronic publication.
-Soldiers who retired after January 1, 2012 may only receive Echoes by email.
+Soldiers who retired after January 1, 2012 may only receive Army Echoes by email.

-Comments concerning Echoes can be emailed to ArmyEchoes@mail.mil or directed to:
+Comments concerning Army Echoes can be emailed to ArmyEchoes@mail.mil or directed to:

 251 18th Street South